dodie/unreal-engine-stealthgame-tutorial/README.md

 # Usage

-Download the [release](https://github.com/dodie/unreal-engine-stealthgame-tutorial/releases/), extraxt, start it on Win64.
+Download the [release](https://github.com/dodie/unreal-engine-stealthgame-tutorial/releases/), extract, start exe it on Win64, have fun.

 Rules:

 - **Move around** with WASD/Space. **Avoid guards.** If they see anybodyin the team, mission is failed.
 Try to **grab the objective and escort it to the extraction zone**.
 - Shoot with the mouse to launch bombs distract the guards.

 ## Change resolution